 Two-way channel calendars can receive availability one way and send back bookings the other way.
 That means the calendar stays in sync much more reliably.
 Note: calendar channels are only able to connect to one room type at a time because of how the calendar URL system is designed.

-Channel mapping refers to the process of synchronizing a room or unit in a Channel Manager (or PMS) with its corresponding room in a booking channel.
-Since each booking channel has its own formatting requirements, You must make sure that each room type or unit is mapped to each individual channel’s layout.
+Mapping refers to the process of synchronizing a room or unit in a Channel Manager (or PMS) with its corresponding room in a booking site.
+Since each platform has its own formatting requirements, you must make sure that each room type or unit is mapped to each individual channel’s layout.

-XML is a programming language that’s designed to transmit data effectively.
-With XML, data flows to and from your Channel Manager in a format that can be understood by both your software and any third-party systems it’s connected to, such as OTAs.
+XML (Extensible Markup Language) is a programming language that’s designed to transmit data effectively.
+With XML, data flows to and from your Channel Manager in a format that is “readable” by third-party systems it’s connected to, such as OTAs.